intenseye/overhead_object_projector/README.md

 #### Usage

-- Run the following commands to train and test projection point estimator (OverProjNet).
+- Run the following command to train and test projection point estimator (OverProjNet).
 Please see the settings.ini files for the explanation of the projection trainer parameters.
 Also, please note that parameters swept during the hyperparameter search and parameters varying depending on network size are stored in temp_params files.
-When network size is selected tuned hyperparameters will be loaded automatically.
+When network size is selected, the tuned hyperparameters will be loaded automatically.

 ```
 python projection_trainer.py --settings_path /path/to/the/settings.ini/file --network_size [network_size]
 ```
-- projection_trainer.py also trains the OverProjNet model over a specified range of epochs, monitoring both loss and accuracy over training and validation sets.
+- projection_trainer.py is responsible for training the OverProjNet model across a defined number of epochs.
+It monitors both loss and accuracy on both training and validation sets during the training process.
 - projection_trainer.py stores the best state of OverProjNet model by considering the best validation accuracy and utilize it for testing stages.
 - projection_trainer.py also evaluates the OverProjNet model's accuracy using a test dataset, calculating key metrics